 The student enrolled through Early Admission is not eligible for Federal Financial Aid assistance until a high school diploma or equivalent has been achieved.

-The student must submit (a) a completed College of Micronesia-FSM Application or Early Admission to the Office of Admissions, Records and Retention, (b) recommendation letter from the principal or designee, (c) proof of paying the admission fee, and (d) a high school transcript that verifies criteria one and two above.
-The information must be submitted together as one packet.
+The student must submit:

+- A completed College of Micronesia-FSM Application or Early Admission to the college's OARR. - A recommendation letter from the principal or his designee. - Proof of paying the admission fee. - Official high school transcript.

+All of the above must be submitted together as one packet.